Akins-Coded/Inventory-Management-Api/READme.md

 # INVENTORY MANAGEMENT API
-Any api that allows Stock Controllers and Inventory managers to perform CRUD operations for products and track Stock levels
+An api that allows Stock Controllers and Inventory managers to perform CRUD operations for products and track Stock levels